CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Data generation, and Graphs

 \subsection{Causal Graphs}

 This section explores the different causal graphs associated with a real-life oxygen therapy dataset.
-We follow a study protocol described in \citep{Panwar2013} to extract 12 time-series variables from the MIMIC-III database, which are recorded every 4 hours for up to 2 weeks.
-These variables include fraction of inspired oxygen, hemoglobin, lactate, partial pressure of carbon dioxide, partial pressure of oxygen, and others.
-The true causal graph for these temporal settings is not known, so we use the non-temporal causal graph of the same variables proposed by \citep{gani2020structural}.
+We follow a study protocol described in \cite{Panwar2013} to extract 12 time-series variables from the MIMIC-III database, which are recorded every 4 hours for up to 2 weeks.
+These variables include a fraction of inspired oxygen, hemoglobin, lactate, partial pressure of carbon dioxide, partial pressure of oxygen, and others.
+The true causal graph for these temporal settings is unknown, so we use the non-temporal causal graph of the same variables proposed by \cite{gani2023structural}.
 The authors of this study estimate the causal graphs using 7 algorithms and perform majority voting by selecting edges with the highest number of votes.
-They then incorporate domain knowledge to arrive at the final causal graph.
-This study includes 26 variables, however for the purposes of our study, only the 12 time-series variables are considered and the remaining 14 non-temporal variables are omitted, Final causal graph with relevant variables are presented in \figureref{fig:fig6}.
+They then incorporate domain knowledge to identify the final causal graph.
+This study includes 26 variables, however for our study, only the 12 time-series variables are considered, and the remaining 14 non-temporal variables are omitted.
+The final causal graph with relevant variables is presented in \figureref{fig:fig6}.

 As the true causal graph is unknown, we compare all approaches with lag 2.
 Among the baseline approaches, we only compare the outcomes of PCMCI+ and CD-NOD with CDANs.
 This is because the other approaches generate denser graphs, which goes against the non-temporal true causal graph.
 The estimated causal graphs with PCMCI+, CD-NOD, and CDANs are presented in \figureref{fig:fig5}.